UDC-GAC/SeQual/README.md

 [![Build Status](https://travis-ci.com/roigalegot/SeQual.svg?token=az3pEmytBgoPiNLjCssG&branch=master)](https://travis-ci.com/roigalegot/SeQual)

 # SeQual
-SeQual is a parallel tool that allows to perform various quality controls, as well as transformations, on genomic sequence datasets in an efficient way.
-It is oriented to work with massive amounts of data or Big Data in distributed environments, looking forward to offer the best performance, and uses Apache Spark to manage such distributed data processing.
+SeQual is a Big Data tool that allows to perform various quality control operations (e.g. filtering, trimming) on genomic datasets in a scalable way.
+This tool is specifically oriented to work with massive amounts of data on distributed-memory systems looking forward to offer the best performance.
+SeQual is implemented upon the open-source Apache Spark framework to manage such distributed data processing over a cluster of machines.

 ## Getting Started